Advertiser Disclosure

 American Express Membership Rewards

 It has a simple earning structure of 2x Membership Rewards points on everyday business purchases up to $50,000 per year.
 After reaching that threshold, the card earns 1x points.
-Best of all, the Amex Blue Business Plus card does not have an annual fee.
+Best of all, the Amex Blue Business Plus card has no annual fee (rates & fees).

 According to our valuations, American Express Membership Rewards points are the most valuable from any credit card loyalty program at 2.2 cents per point.

 This means that all spending (up to $50,000 per year) will earn you a 4.4% return on spend.
-If the fees associated with paying your business’ rent with a credit card are less than 4.4%, using the Amex Blue Business Plus card is a good option.
+If the fee for paying your business’s rent with a credit card is less than 4.4%, using the Amex Blue Business Plus card is a good idea.
+Plus, if you’re just starting out and have a lot of expenses, the card has 0.0% intro APR on purchases for 12 months from the date of account opening, then a variable rate, 16.74% - 26.74%. (rates & fees).

 Hot Tip:

-American Express Membership Rewards can be quite valuable for award travel.
-Check out our guide on the best ways to redeem Amex Membership Rewards points for max value.
+American Express Membership Rewards can be extremely valuable for award travel.
+Check out our guide on the best ways to redeem Amex Membership Rewards points for maximum value.

-Ink Business Unlimited Card (Best for Unlimited Cash-Back on Every Purchase)
+8. Ink Business Unlimited Card: Best for Unlimited Cash-Back on Every Purchase

 U.P.
 Rating